 The Cicchino Awards Dinner is the academy awards of student public interest and pro bono work.
 Students are recognized at a sumptuous dinner before their peers, faculty and staff for a variety of awards and accomplishments, including: completion of the Pro Bono Honors Pledge Program, external pro bono and public service awards, post-graduate public interest fellowships, and the Cicchino Awards themselves.

 The Fifteenth Annual Cicchino Public Service Awards Dinner will be held on April 17, 2014 from 6:30PM-9:00PM.
 The keynote speaker at this year’s dinner will be Kevin Ryan, the President and CEO of Covenant House International, one of the largest charities in North and Central America serving homeless, trafficked and sexually exploited youth.
 Mr. Ryan was a personal friend of Peter Cicchino.
 Please click on the following link for complete details and instructions on how to register to attend the dinner: Registration

-The winners from last year of the 2013 Peter M. Cicchino Awards for Outstanding Advocacy in the Public Interest were the following individuals:
+The winners of the 2014 Peter M. Cicchino Awards for Outstanding Advocacy in the Public Interest are the following individuals:

-- Winner in the Category of Current Washington College of Law Student: EmilyRose Johns ‘13
+- Winner in the Category of Current Washington College of Law Student: Christiane Cannon, ‘14

-- Winner in the Category of Alumna or Alumnus Whose Work is Primarily in the United States: Gary C. Norman LL.M.
-‘11
+- Winner in the Category of Alumna or Alumnus Whose Work is Primarily in the United States: James A. Ferg Cadima, '01

-- Winner in the Category of Alumna or Alumnus Whose Work is Primarily Abroad or in International Law: Lisa Piper ‘99
+- Winner in the Category of Alumna or Alumnus Whose Work is Primarily Abroad or in International Law: Kelly Heinrich, '02

 2012-2013 Peter M. Cicchino Public Service Award Recipients